 GASB Statement No. 97 "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32" The primary objectives of this Statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
-The requirements of this Statement are effective for fiscal years beginning after December 15, 2019, and June 15, 2021.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2021, with the exception that objective (1) is effective immediately.

-Rogue Valley Council of Governments Comprehensive Annual Financial Report For the Fiscal Year Ended June 30, 2020
+Rogue Valley Council of Governments Annual Comprehensive Financial Report For the Fiscal Year Ended June 30, 2021